-My life’s philosophy is to always do my best in everything I do.
+My life philosophy is to always do my best.

-For example, if I take my health seriously, then chances are high that I will also deliberately take care other areas of my life.
+For example, if I take my health seriously, chances are high that I will also deliberately handle other areas of life.

 While my goal is to strive for a well-balanced life, I will inevitably focus on one area more than another.

 For example, my current focus is my business.
 Therefore most of my time and energy are dedicated to that.

 However, I also value my health, close relationships, and personal growth.

 And whenever I find myself spending too much time on my venture while neglecting my health by not devoting time for exercise, then it’s time to shift my priorities and concentrate more on my body and mind.

 This also applies to my relationships and personal growth if they’re not getting the attention they deserve.

 Therefore the key to a well-balanced life is to always be aware of my contributions to each pillar of my life.
 Over time, I will be able to maintain a near-perfect balance and harmony in the four important aspects.

 Jonathan Field’s book How to Live a Good Life: Soulful Stories, Surprising Science, and Practical Wisdom separates life into three “buckets.”